Nay-ray/password-manager/README.md

 # password-manager
-A simple and secure Password Manager built with [your tech stack, e.g., Java/Python/JavaScript].
+A simple and secure Password Manager built with .
 This project allows users to safely store, retrieve, and manage credentials for multiple accounts in one place.

 ✨ Features

 🔑 Generate strong, random passwords

-🔒 Securely store credentials (with encryption)
+🔒 Securely store credentials

 📂 Organize accounts by category

 🔍 Search and retrieve saved passwords quickly

-🖥️ User-friendly [CLI/GUI/Web] interface
+🖥️ User-friendly  interface

 🛠️ Tech Stack